 It is important that we are open and transparent about our impacts and we are assessed by several sustainability rating agencies on our ESG performance.
-For the second year in a row Vattenfall gets the highest score, “A”, for its climate efforts with an A- score rated by the non-profit organization on environmental transparency Carbon Disclosure Project (CDP) has rated Vattenfall in 2020.
+Vattenfall is again in 2021 at leadership level for its climate efforts with an A- score rated by the non-profit organisation on environmental transparency Carbon Disclosure Project (CDP).

 Climate change affects Vattenfall – through physical effects on our assets and operations e.g. from extreme weather events, or through changes associated with the transition to a fossil-free society.
 We are committed to our goal of enabling fossil-free living within one generation and have a high focus on adapting to change, as a way to ensure safe operations and security of supply.
 This also enables us to secure a resilient business and capture future opportunities.

 Our focus areas for climate change adaptation are the following: